meddle0x53/mix_lfe/README.md

 For now the source is very simple and uses  an [idea](https://github.com/elixir-lang/elixir/blob/e1c903a5956e4cb9075f0aac00638145788b0da4/lib/mix/lib/mix/compilers/erlang.ex#L20) from the Erlang Mix compiler.
 All works well, but requires some manual work and doesn't support LFE compiler fine tunning, so that's what we'll be after next.

-1. Add task for running LFE tests.
-What kind of tests?
-Will see...
+1. Make it possible to add options when running `mix test.lfe`.
 2. Automate the installation & setup process in a way.
 Maybe by using something similar to the Phoenix generator tasks.
 3. Pass more options to the LFE compiler, using mix configuration.
 4. Use LFE syntax for configuration (not sure this is needed, really).